v-pap/MiniJava-Compiler/README.md

 java Main file1.java file2.java
 ```
 The compiler will produce an LLVM file for each MiniJava program.

-In the first example it will produce the:
+In the first example it will produce the
 ```
 file.ll
 ```
-and on the second example it will produce:
+and on the second example it will produce
 ```
 file1.ll file2.ll
 ```